syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Text-Extraction.md

 {% tabs %}

-{% highlight c# tabTitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/PDF-Examples/master/Text%20Extraction/Extract-collection-of-words-from-PDF-document/.NET/Extract-collection-of-words-from-PDF-document/Program.cs" %}
+{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/PDF-Examples/master/Text%20Extraction/Extract-collection-of-words-from-PDF-document/.NET/Extract-collection-of-words-from-PDF-document/Program.cs" %}

 //PDF supports getting the word and its properties using TextWord only in WinForms, WPF and Xamarin platforms.
 Instead of TextLine, TextLineCollection can be used in ASP.NET Core.